 No, it’s pretty much always the content that is responded to.
 Look at Ruqaiya’s twitter feed, look at what she writes, then look at the responses.

 What I see far more often on social media, especially on Twitter and Facebook, on accounts like British Asians UK, for example, are far more homophobic and misogynistic hate coming from Muslims, and most often it’s fellow Muslims they are passing judegment on.

 Victoria Derbyshire asks Ruqaiya what she thinks of the obserevation that many people presume all Muslims are terrorists (or sympethisers).

 It’s a shame that people conflate the two.
 I think it’s a situation where people don’t really don’t engage that much with Muslims in their community, and part that Muslims don’t engage with them.

-So, the real problem Ruqaiya is identifying in this specific case of presuming all Muslims are closet terrorists, is about ignorance.
+So, the real problem Ruqaiya is identifying in this specific case, of presuming all Muslims are closet terrorists, is about ignorance.
 And she identifies it from both directions.
 Is it not the case that many Muslim communities do actually isolate themselves from the rest of British life?
-There are examples of how preachers in mosques discourage integration, because they demonise non-Muslims, which is a direct consequence of what the texts say.
+There are examples of how preachers in mosques discourage integration, because they demonise non-Muslims, which is a direct consequence of what the Islamic texts say.

 If ignorance leads to this particular ‘monolithic’ view of Muslims, Muslim exceptionalism is a big part of the cause.
 Muslims contribute a great deal to the ‘monolithic’ view that Carl Miller covers in his work – but because he sees it expressed in anti-Islamic tweets he puts the conflation of hate and criticism at the door of these tweet authors.
-But if he examined tweets from Muslims he’d find it starts their.
+But if he examined tweets from Muslims he’d find it starts there.